nk-clara/nk-clara.github.io/diffraction.md

 ## Step 1: Determining the electric field waveform

 For a simple single slit, the electric field at the screen can be described by a continuous sinc function **add image**, which is easily applied in Python.
-But, after encountering a video **add link** on Fourier optics, which used apertures in the shaped of letters to produce more intricate diffraction patterns, I wanted my Synth to work with *any* aperture.
+But, after encountering a video **add link** on Fourier optics, which used apertures in the shaped of letters to produce more intricate diffraction patterns, I wanted my Synth to work with *any* aperture (in one spatial dimension, in order to be mapped onto a pure sine).
 This means I needed a tool that determined the electric field waveform from a given aperture shape: the Fourier transform.

-**But, how exactly is the electric field waveform at the screen a Fourier transform of the aperture function?**
+**But, how exactly is the electric field waveform at the screen a Fourier transform of the aperture?**

-... brief explanation: Learned about spatial frequency components, Huygens principle, propagation phase, the far-field approximation, etc. Needs some paraphrasing but captures the gist well: In the geometric interpretation, each point along the screen is associated with a specific value of kx.
-Kx also describes how fast the propagation phase associated with a specific point on the screen varies across the aperture.
-Whether we see a dark or bright fringe depends on the phase distribution across the point sources constituting the original plane wave that are not blocked by the aperture.
-This is why we say that the resulting electric field pattern is a projection of the aperture onto all possible phase ramps, and thus all possible spatial frequencies.
+- start with the aperture function

+- (Let x be direction parallel to the aperture and the screen, and z be the perpendicular direction, add diagram)
+- By Huygen's principle, we can think of a plane wave arriving at the aperture as made up of infinitesimal point sources to radially propagating wavelets.
+- With radial distance, r, from each point source, the electric field amplitude decays with 1/r, so that the complex electric field of each wavelet is proportional to **insert equation**.

+- At a particular observation angle/point along the screen, the electric field is simply the sum of contributions from each point source for all x at z = 0.
+We can define an aperture function, A(x), that determines at which points along z = 0 light can actually be transmitted.
+For example, for a single slit, the aperture function is **...insert**

+- Each of secondary wavelets has accumulated a different phase to reach the screen, and whether they interfere to produce a dark or bright fringe depends on the phase distribution across the aperture.
+- In the far field, this phase variation is approximately linear with position along the aperture, with a scaling dependent on the observation angle to the screen / position along the screen.
+- **add diagram of phasors along the aperture to visualise how the phase ramp is really just dictated by a spatial frequency**
+- Since phase along the aperture varies periodically, it can be expressed by the complex factor ...

+- From this, the contribution from a point source at z = 0 can be expressed as A(x) * phase factor * decaying complex waveform, and the total contribution is the integral of this for all x **add integral**.

+- This is the Fourier transform!
+Essentially, we can think of this as mapping whether the aperture overlaps with the specific frequency of phase variation along x associated with a point on the screen. **add diagram**

 ## Step 2: Converting from optics to sound